FINANCIAL PRODUCTS

 Issuer

-Both the public sector (governments) and the private sector (companies) may issue Fixed Income instruments.
+Fixed-income instruments can be issued by both the public sector (governments) and the private sector (companies).

 Currency of issue

-Fixed income instruments can be issued with payments and principal denominated in different currencies, including pesos and dollars
+Fixed income instruments can be issued in different currencies, including pesos and dollars.

 Maturity